ioki9/ioki9/README.md

 * Qt/QML

 🌱 I’m currently learning :
-* started to learn assembly language
+* some other languages (JS/python) here and there
 ⏳ Future learnings plans:
-* other language(didnt't decide what yet)
-* to learn neural networks
+* to learn machine learning

 📫 How to reach me:
 * 📧ioki9@hotmail.com